hashicorp/terraform-provider-aws/website/docs/r/medialive_channel.html.markdown

 * `container_settings` - (Required) Settings specific to the container type of the file.
 See [Container Settings](#container-settings) for more details.
 * `extension` - (Optional) Output file extension.
 * `name_modifier` - (Optional) String concatenated to the end of the destination filename.
 Required for multiple outputs of the same type.

+### Frame Capture Output Settings

+* `name_modifier` - (Optional) Required if the output group contains more than one output.
+This modifier forms part of the output file name.

+### HLS Output Settings

+* `hls_settings` - (Required) Settings regarding the underlying stream.
+These settings are different for audio-only outputs.
+See [HLS Settings](#hls-settings) for more details.
+* `h265_packaging_type` - (Optional) Only applicable when this output is referencing an H.265 video description.
+Specifies whether MP4 segments should be packaged as HEV1 or HVC1.
+* `name_modifier` - (Optional) String concatenated to the end of the destination filename.
+Accepts "Format Identifiers":#formatIdentifierParameters.
+* `segment_modifier` - (Optional) String concatenated to end of segment filenames.

+### HLS Settings

+* `audio_only_hls_settings` - (Optional) Audio Only HLS Settings.
+See [Audio Only HLS Settings](#audio-only-hls-settings) for more details.
+* `fmp4_hls_settings` - (Optional) FMP4 HLS Settings.
+See [FMP4 HLS Settings](#fmp4-hls-settings) for more details.
+* `frame_capture_hls_settings` - (Optional) Frame Capture HLS Settings.
+* `standard_hls_settings` - (Optional) Standard HLS Settings.
+See [Standard HLS Settings](#standard-hls-settings) for more details.

+### Audio Only HLS Settings

+* `audio_group_id` - (Optional) Specifies the group to which the audio Rendition belongs.
+* `audio_only_image` - (Optional) Specifies the .jpg or .png image to use as the cover art for an audio-only output.
+We recommend a low bit-size file because the image increases the output audio bandwidth.
+The image is attached to the audio as an ID3 tag, frame type APIC, picture type 0x10, as per the "ID3 tag version 2.4.0 - Native Frames" standard.
+* `audio_track_type` - (Optional) Four types of audio-only tracks are supported: Audio-Only Variant Stream The client can play back this audio-only stream instead of video in low-bandwidth scenarios.
+Represented as an EXT-X-STREAM-INF in the HLS manifest.
+Alternate Audio, Auto Select, Default Alternate rendition that the client should try to play back by default.
+Represented as an EXT-X-MEDIA in the HLS manifest with DEFAULT=YES, AUTOSELECT=YES Alternate Audio, Auto Select, Not Default Alternate rendition that the client may try to play back by default.
+Represented as an EXT-X-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=YES Alternate Audio, not Auto Select Alternate rendition that the client will not try to play back by default.
+Represented as an EXT-X-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=NO
+* `segment_type` - (Optional) Specifies the segment type.

+### FMP4 HLS Settings

+* `audio_rendition_sets` - (Optional) List all the audio groups that are used with the video output stream.
+Input all the audio GROUP-IDs that are associated to the video, separate by ','.
+* `nielsen_id3_behavior` - (Optional) If set to passthrough, Nielsen inaudible tones for media tracking will be detected in the input audio and an equivalent ID3 tag will be inserted in the output.
+* `timed_metadata_behavior` - (Optional) When set to passthrough, timed metadata is passed through from input to output.

+### Standard HLS Settings

+* `m3u8_settings` - (Required) Settings information for the .m3u8 container.
+See [M3U8 Settings](#m3u8-settings) for more details.
+* `audio_rendition_sets` - (Optional) List all the audio groups that are used with the video output stream.
+Input all the audio GROUP-IDs that are associated to the video, separate by ','.

+### M3U8 Settings

+* `audio_frames_per_pes` - (Optional) The number of audio frames to insert for each PES packet.
+* `audio_pids` - (Optional) Packet Identifier (PID) of the elementary audio stream(s) in the transport stream.
+Multiple values are accepted, and can be entered in ranges and/or by comma separation.
+Can be entered as decimal or hexadecimal values.
+* `klv_behavior` - (Optional) If set to passthrough, passes any KLV data from the input source to this output.
+* `klv_data_pids` - (Optional) Packet Identifier (PID) for input source KLV data to this output.
+Multiple values are accepted, and can be entered in ranges and/or by comma separation.
+Can be entered as decimal or hexadecimal values.
+Each PID specified must be in the range of 32 (or 0x20)..8182 (or 0x1ff6).
+* `nielsen_id3_behavior` - (Optional) If set to passthrough, Nielsen inaudible tones for media tracking will be detected in the input audio and an equivalent ID3 tag will be inserted in the output.
+* `pat_interval` - (Optional) The number of milliseconds between instances of this table in the output transport stream.
+A value of "0" writes out the PMT once per segment file.
+* `pcr_control` - (Optional) When set to pcrEveryPesPacket, a Program Clock Reference value is inserted for every Packetized Elementary Stream (PES) header.
+This parameter is effective only when the PCR PID is the same as the video or audio elementary stream.
+* `pcr_period` - (Optional) Maximum time in milliseconds between Program Clock References (PCRs) inserted into the transport stream.
+* `pcr_pid` - (Optional) Packet Identifier (PID) of the Program Clock Reference (PCR) in the transport stream.
+When no value is given, the encoder will assign the same value as the Video PID.
+Can be entered as a decimal or hexadecimal value.
+* `pmt_interval` - (Optional) The number of milliseconds between instances of this table in the output transport stream.
+A value of "0" writes out the PMT once per segment file.
+* `pmt_pid` - (Optional) Packet Identifier (PID) for the Program Map Table (PMT) in the transport stream.
+Can be entered as a decimal or hexadecimal value.
+* `program_num` - (Optional) The value of the program number field in the Program Map Table.
+* `scte35_behavior` - (Optional) If set to passthrough, passes any SCTE-35 signals from the input source to this output.
+* `scte35_pid` - (Optional) Packet Identifier (PID) of the SCTE-35 stream in the transport stream.
+Can be entered as a decimal or hexadecimal value.
+* `timed_metadata_behavior` - (Optional) When set to passthrough, timed metadata is passed through from input to output.
+* `timed_metadata_pid` - (Optional) Packet Identifier (PID) of the timed metadata stream in the transport stream.
+Can be entered as a decimal or hexadecimal value.
+Valid values are 32 (or 0x20)..8182 (or 0x1ff6).
+* `transport_stream_id` - (Optional) The value of the transport stream ID field in the Program Map Table.
+* `video_pid` - (Optional) Packet Identifier (PID) of the elementary video stream in the transport stream.
+Can be entered as a decimal or hexadecimal value.

 ### Multiplex Output Settings